 Connor Beebout is an MSTP (MD/PhD) student in the Microbe-Host Interactions graduate program.
 He grew up in Northern California and graduated from the University of California, Davis with degrees in Philosophy and Microbiology.
 Connor’s work in the lab focuses on understanding how environmental factors such as oxygen availability regulate development of resilient biofilms that can resist the immune system and antibiotics.
 When he’s not in the lab, Connor can be found running, geeking out about music, and ogling the Nashville cherry blossoms.

 Hamilton Green is a PhD student in the Microbe-Host Interactions graduate program.
 He is a native of Tennessee, as he was born and raised in Memphis.
 He completed his undergraduate education at Dillard University in New Orleans with a Bachelor of Science in biology.
 Hamilton is currently investigating commensal-pathogen interactions and ASB versus cystitis clinical isolates.
 In his free time, he is a huge fan of the Memphis Grizzlies, casually devours snicker bars ,and enjoys working out.

 Michelle Wiebe is a student in the Microbe-Host Interaction graduate program.
 She grew up in Elmwood Park, IL and graduated from DePauw University with a BA in biology and a minor in chemistry.
 Michelle’s work focuses on understanding how the two component systems BtsSR and YpdAB interact and alter UPEC behavior.
-Although microbiology is a close second, Michelle’s first true love is soccer, and she can’t wait for the World Cup to start this summer!
+Although microbiology is a close second, Michelle’s first true love is soccer.

 THE UTI (UNDERGRADUATE TRAINING INITIATIVE)